FaQ

 WHAT IS A PSYCHOLOGIST?

-Psychologists are professionals who receive extensive education, usually over 10 year of university.
+Psychologists are professionals who receive extensive education, nearly a decade of university.
 There are two things that set psychologists apart from other mental health professionals.

-- Psychologists' training focuses on research as well as practice.
-This helps psychologists to base their practice on the most recent and best science.
+- Psychologists’ training focuses on research as well as clinical practice.
+This helps them base their care on the most recent and reliable science.

-- Psychologists receive extensive training in using different tools to assess personality and intellectual functioning.
-This gives them the latest, most proven technology for understanding the most difficult issues mental health professionals face.
+- Psychologists receive extensive training in using different assessment tools to evaluate personality and intellectual functioning.
+This provides them with advanced, proven methods for understanding the most complex challenges in the field.

-Psychologists are trained to treat and facilitate understanding of all types of mental health difficulties, but they are specially trained to treat the complex cases and those problems that weren’t helped by other treatment options.
+- Psychologists are trained to treat all types of mental health difficulties, but they are specially trained to treat the complex cases and those problems that weren’t helped by other treatment options.

 SUMMARY